Handling Worker Termination Gracefully in SPAs

 Integration with SPA Framework Lifecycles

-- React: Return cleanup function in
+- React: Return the cleanup function from

-useEffect(() => () => gracefulShutdown(), []). - Vue: Invoke
+useEffect:useEffect(() => () => gracefulShutdown(), []). - Vue 3: Call

-onUnmounted(() => gracefulShutdown())inside the component setup. - Angular: Implement
+onUnmounted(() => gracefulShutdown())inside the componentsetupfunction. - Angular: Implement

 Validation & Performance Benchmarks